A-Level Science Requirements

 If you are already studying for, or considering taking an A-Level science qualification with one of the AQA, Pearson Edexcel, OCR or WJEC examination boards, you have probably already heard of the associated Practical Endorsement.
-It is very important that you are aware of what is involved and what is required of you before you start, to ensure that you choose the right options.
+It is very important that you are aware of what is involved and what is required of you before you start your A-Level Science course, to ensure that you choose the right options.

 What is the A-Level Science Practical Endorsement?

 In simple terms, the practical endorsement is a minimum of 12 practical activities to be carried out by students under controlled conditions and assessed by teachers using Common Practical Assessment Criteria (CPAC).
 Students who demonstrate the required standard across all the requirements of the CPAC will receive a ‘pass’ grade.

 First things first – the practical endorsement is not an obligatory component of A-Level study and does not contribute to the overall grade awarded to a candidate.

 HOWEVER, there are a number of critical considerations to bear in mind before you opt out of undertaking the endorsement.

 - if a candidate opts to omit the practical endorsement, their final certificate will show the endorsement as “Not Classified”, which is the same as if they had undertaken but not passed the endorsement.

 - Overall, 15% – 25% of the marks for all A-Level science courses from AQA, Edexcel, OCR and WJEC will examine the candidate’s knowledge of practical skills.
 That means, potentially a quarter of the available marks in the written exams will be based upon skills and competence acquired through laboratory work.
 The practical endorsement covers all of these required skills and competences.